 Further Section 448 of Companies Act, 2013 deals with penalty for false statements.
-The section provides that if in any return, report, certificate, financial statement, prospectus, statement or other document required by, or for the purposes of any of the provisions of this Act or the rules made thereunder, any person makes a statement,- (a) which is false in any material particulars, knowing it to be false; or (b) which omits any material fact, knowing it to be material, he shall be liable under section 447.
-Section 447 deals with punishment for fraud which provides that any person who is found to be guilty of fraud, shall be punishable with imprisonment for a term which shall not be less than six months but which may extend to ten years and shall also be liable to fine which shall not be less than the amount involved in the fraud, but which may extend to three times the amount involved in the fraud.
+The section provides that if in any return, report, certificate, financial statement, prospectus, statement or other document required by, or for the purposes of any of the provisions of this Act or the rules made thereunder, any person makes a statement,- (a) which is false in any material particulars, knowing it to be false; or (b) which omits any material fact, knowing it to bematerial, he shall be liable under Section 447.
+Section 447 deals with punishment for fraud which provides that any person who is found to be guilty of fraud involving an amount of at least ten lakh rupees or one percent, of the turnover of the company, whichever is lower, shall be punishable with imprisonment for a term which shall not be less than six months but which may extend to ten years and shall also be liable to fine which shall not be less than the amount involved in the fraud, but which may extend to three times the amount involved in the fraud.
 In case, the fraud in question involves public interest, the term of imprisonment shall not be less than three years.
+In case where the fraud involves an amount less than ten lakh rupees or one percent, of the turnover of the company, whichever is lower, and does not involve public interest, any person guilty of such fraud shall be punishable with imprisonment for a term which may extend to five years or with fine which may extend to fifty lakh rupees or with both.
 In view of this, a company secretary in practice will be attracting the penal provisions of Section 448, for any false statement in any material particulars or omission of any material fact in the Secretarial Audit Report.
-However, a person will be penalised under section 448 in case he makes a statement, which is false in any material particulars, knowing it to be false, or which omits any material fact knowing it to be material.
+However, a person will be penalised under Section 448 in case he makes a statement, which is false in any material particulars, knowing it to be false, or which omits any material fact knowing it to be material.